fatihturker/express-generator-react-native-typescript-apollo-graphql/README.md

 ### Plugins

-**express-generator-rtmag** is currently extended with the following plugins.
+**express-generator-rntag** is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.

 | Plugin | Usage |
 | ------ | ------ |